Completing the Beneficial Ownership Information Form: Step by Step

 Step 1: Install Adobe Reader

-If you already have the latest Adobe Reader, you can complete this step.
+If you already have the latest Adobe Reader, you can skip this step.
 If not, you’ll need to download the software and install it.
 You’ll use this platform to fill in the blanks; FinCEN will not accept the form if you print it out and fill it in by hand.
 You must type in the information directly through Adobe.

 Step 2: Download the PDF BOIR